 Dr. Gupta hopes to change this outlook with his Rivertowns Pediatrics practice in Dobbs Ferry.
 Rather than rush patients in and out of appointments in what’s become the industry standard of ten minutes or less, Gupta promises, “every patient is scheduled for one hour visits.”
 This just barely scratches the surface of how patient-friendly his set-up is.
 He has also reintroduced the throw-back custom of house calls back into the realm of pediatric care.
 Even more, his patients have unlimited visits at any time of the day/every day of the week, as well as unlimited phone calls, texts, and telehealth directly with Dr. Gupta.
 If that’s not enough, this all-inclusive service also comes at a very affordable rate.
 Gupta circumvented the often-confusing healthcare system by not accepting insurance.
 This means there are no co-pays, no worries of deductibles, and just one flat monthly fee of $150 for children under a year old, $125 for children under four, and $100 for those older than five.
 (He also offers discounts to families with multiple children.)

 Seeing a need for a similar service of affordable medical care for adults and small business owners in the Rivertowns, he recently asked Dr. Lori Solomon to bring her practice to his office.
 For $100 a month, adult members at Rivertowns Pediatrics have access to 24/7 unlimited visits, phone calls, telehealth, and texting with Dr. Solomon.
-This insurance-free model is known as Direct Primary Care and now means adults and children in our community can afford doctors without having to worry about the cost of getting sick.
+This insurance-free model is known as direct primary care and now means adults and children in our community can afford doctors without having to worry about the cost of getting sick.
+To learn about specialty services offered by the group of physicians from Daily Care Solutions, check out this info.

 “One of the other things I routinely do for my patients is price shop and negotiate on their behalf.
 The variation in cost for the same service is incredible and unfair especially for uninsured or underinsured patients,” said Solomon.
 This led her to being a pioneer in Direct Primary Care in Westchester County by opening Innovix Medical Direct Primary Care in Scarsdale one year ago.
 When she met Gupta several months ago, she “found a great partner in our common goal,” and she moved her practice to his space in Dobbs Ferry.